mltony/nvda-task-switcher/README.md

-# Task Switch asdd-on for NVDA
+# Task Switcher add-on for NVDA

 This add-on provides configurable keystrokes to switch between applications.